troclaux/notes/databases.md

   - e.g. MySQL, PostgreSQL, sqlite, MongoDB
 - DB (DataBase): organized collection of data that can be easily accessed, managed and updated
 - DBS (Database System) = DBMS + DB

-- degree of a table: nº of columns in table
-- cardinality: nº of rows in table

 - SQL sublanguages
   - DDL (Data Definition Language): object definition